CRESS-Surrey/eXtraWidgets/README.md

-  xw:clear-all ; remove all previous extra tabs and widgets, if any ; create a new tab to the right of the regular interface tab ; (tabs and widgets need a "key": a string that identifies them) xw:create-tab "t1" [ ; we "t1" as a key for our new tab
+  xw:clear-all ; remove all previous extra tabs and widgets, if any ; create a new tab to the right of the regular interface tab ; (tabs and widgets need a "key": a string that identifies them) xw:create-tab "t1" [ ; we use "t1" as the key for our new tab
     ; and set its parameters within a command block: xw:set-title "Parameters"
   ]
-  ; create a slider on the new tab, similar to a regular slider: xw:create-slider "pop" [
+  ; create a slider on the new tab, similar to a regular slider: xw:create-slider "population" [
     xw:set-label "Population size"
     xw:set-y 10 ; set the y coordinate (we'll deal with the x later...)
   ]